Kesgrave Family Hub

 How will staff support my child's needs?

 Firstly we will respect that parents/carers know what is best where their children are concerned and we will try not to make assumptions about what your child needs.
-If assistance is needed, there are always members of staff on hand during our activities and can offer help and support as required.
-One-to-one support is available for families in the home and we will work in partnership with you and other agencies in meeting your families and child’s individual needs.
-Your child is at the heart of our service, and should you require additional help, we will work with you to help identify any areas of concern, ensuring your child’s wishes and feelings are at the centre of the support.
-We are trained to use the Common Assessment Framework to ensure that we are able to undertake a good assessment of your child’s needs, recognising and building on their strengths, in partnership with their family and any other professionals involved in their care.
+If assistance is needed, there are always members of staff on hand during our groups who can offer help and support as required.
+One-to-one support is available for families in the home and we will work in partnership with you and other agencies in meeting the needs of your family.
+Our child centered approach puts children at the heart of our service, and should you require additional help, we will work with you to help identify any areas of concern, ensuring your child’s wishes and feelings are heard.
+We are trained to use the Common Assessment Framework and Signs of Safety to make sure we are able to undertake a thorough and realistic assessment of your child’s needs, which will focus on recognising and building on their strengths, in partnership with their family and any other professionals involved in their care.

-Our Health and Children's centre advisors are always on hand to offer information, advice and guidance is available and we can help to signpost you to other relevant local services and support as required.
-These can include
+Our Health and Children's centre advisors are always on hand to offer information, advice and guidance and we can help to signpost you to other relevant local services and support as identified.
+These can include:

 When it is time for your child to start attending nursery or school, we can support you the transition period as we know this can be both challenging and an emotional time.
-Together, we can develop a transition passport which will help ensure that there is a smooth transition for you and your child.
+Together, we can develop a transition plan which will help ensure that your child’s move is as smooth and stress free as possible.

-What arrangements are in place to ensure that Caterpillar, Rendlesham and Kesgrave Children’s Centres are accessible for children and families with special educational needs and/or disability?
+What arrangements are in place to ensure that Kesgrave Family Hub are accessible for children and families with special educational needs and/or disability?

-The furniture within our centres is entirely moveable and adaptable allowing us the flexibility of creating and moving spaces if required.
-All resources and equipment are displayed at child-height, and are fully accessible, allowing children to make independent choices about their play.
+The furniture within the hub is entirely moveable and adaptable allowing the flexibility to create suitable spaces, if required.
+Our resources and equipment are displayed at child-height, and are fully accessible, allowing children to make independent choices about their play.

 What training or experience do the staff supporting children and young people with SEND have?

-The Health and children's Centre Service within Kesgrave family hub is an inclusive setting with staff experienced and trained in early years care and education.
+The Health and children's Centre Service within Kesgrave family hub is an inclusive setting with staff experienced and trained in early years care and education and development.